3m377/LowLevelCustomItemsAPI/README.md

-# LLCI - A Low-Level Custom Items API for LabAPI
+# LLCI - A Low-Level Custom Items API for LabAPI or EXILED
-A powerful and flexible low-level API for creating custom items using LabAPI.
+A powerful and flexible low-level API for creating custom items using LabAPI or EXILED.

 ## Features
  - Direct access to item mechanics without high-level abstractions